Great horned owl: Captivity

-From experimentally raising young owls in captivity, Paul L. Errington felt that they were a bird of "essentially low intelligence" that could only hunt when partially wild and instinctually driven by hunger to hunt whatever they first encounter.
+From experimentally raising young owls in captivity, Paul Lester Errington felt that they were a bird of "essentially low intelligence" that could only hunt when partially wild and instinctually driven by hunger to hunt whatever they first encounter.
 He showed captive birds that were provided strips of meat from hatching, rather than having to hunt or to simulate hunting to obtain food, had no capacity to hunt.
 On the contrary, William J. Baerg compared behaviorally his captive-raised great horned owls to parrots, which are famously intelligent birds, although not as often playful: "It knows its keeper and usually accepts whatever he wishes to do with a good deal of tolerance."
 Carl D. Marti disagrees with Errington's assessments, noting that their prey selection is not as "completely random as Errington suggested".
 He further notes that though great horned owls appear to "select their mammalian prey in general relation to the prey populations", cottontails seem to be selected as prey "out of relation to their population status".

 Arthur C. Bent also noted the variability in temperaments of great horned owls to their handlers, some generally pleasant, though most are eventually aggressive.
 Most captive specimens, once mature, seem to resent attempts at contact and are often given to attacking their keepers.
 They will only follow cues when conditioned from an early age but rarely with the same level of success seen in some diurnal birds of prey trained for falconry or entertainment, although this does not necessarily correlate with intelligence as posited by Errington.

 A male great horned owl and a female Eurasian eagle-owl produced an apparently healthy hybrid young at Dudley Zoo in England.